Understanding the Different Types of Fraud to Protect Your Business

 Other Types of Common Fraud

 Counterfeit: This is where materials are falsified to be used or traded to obtain money or advantage.
-Think about those ultra-cheap, often poor quality, “designer goods” bought from a street merchant; or about the falsification of identity or payment documents to gain access to goods or services or to effect a purchase to which the perpetrator is not entitled.
+Think about that ultra-cheap, often poor quality, “designer goods” bought from a street merchant; or about the falsification of identity or payment documents to gain access to goods or services or to effect a purchase to which the perpetrator is not entitled.

 Scam: This is a generic term for various deceptive schemes where the perpetrator seeks to gain trust from or money out of the victim through misrepresentations.
 Some typical scam scenarios include; health, vacation, investment, ticketing, romance, pension, courier/delivery, advance fee or money transfer, authority, discount goods, invoice or mandate, insurance, maintenance, charity, etc. The basic rule of thumb is that if it looks too good to be true or “feels wrong,” it probably is!

-Account Takeover: This is where a perpetrator gains access to a consumer’s pre-existing personal (usually financial but could also be email, social media, or any account where misrepresentation may lead to misrepresentation or wrongful gain) facilities to impersonate the victim and gain an advantage by falsely using the account for their own purposes.
+Account Takeover: This is where a perpetrator gains access to a consumer’s pre-existing personal (usually financial but could also be email, social media, or any account where misrepresentation may lead to misrepresentation or wrongful gain) facilities to impersonate the victim and gain an advantage by falsely using the account for their purposes.
 This could arise when a perpetrator has intercepted or acquired financial instruments or authentication tokens by nefarious means.

 Social Engineering: These are instances where a perpetrator will manipulate and dupe a victim, often through a confidence trick, into performing actions or disclosing confidential information to facilitate a fraudulent or deceptive scheme.
 This could include clicking on links or downloading applications laden with malware, leading to data breaches, facilitating unauthorized entry into systems, or involving the movement of funds by deception.
 These attacks are most often facilitated through email (phishing), telephone (vishing), text messages (smishing), or social media networks (snishing).